moucheng2017/EM-BPL-Semi-Seg/README.md

 Other alternative implementations with suitable assumptions could also be used to simplify the K-L loss.

 ### On the learnt threshold
-We learn each threshold scalar for each image in the current implementation.
-However, previously, we found mean threshold across batch can bring in good regularisation effect too.
+We learn each threshold scalar for each image in the current implementation before we average them across batch.
+See the output of libs.Train3D.calculate_kl_loss

 ### Example Use:
 Task06_Lung from medicaldecathlon.com